zain1133604/ai-surveillance/README.md

 ## 🚀 Project Overview

-This application combines **three independent AI systems** into a single intelligent video monitoring tool:
+An AI-powered real-time surveillance system integrating Human Detection, Weapon Detection, Restricted Area Monitoring, and Missing Person Recognition.
+Processes videos and identifies security breaches automatically:

 ### 🧍 1.
 Human Detection & Tracking
+- YOLOv8 Human Detector (Medium to Nano): trained on ~50,000 human images.
 - Detects and tracks humans in real-time using **YOLOv8 (distilled lightweight model)**.
 - Each person is assigned a **unique ID** using **ByteTrack**.

 ### 🔫 2.
 Weapon Detection (Gun & Knife)
+- YOLOv8 Weapon Detector (Large to Small): trained on ~120,000 weapon images (guns & knives).
-- Detects weapons using a **custom YOLOv8-Small model** distilled from a 115k weapon dataset.
+- Detects weapons using a **custom YOLOv8-Small model** distilled from a 120k weapon dataset.
 - Automatically raises red alerts when a weapon is detected.

 ### 🚷 3.
 Restricted Area Monitoring
 - User paints a **restricted zone** directly on the video’s first frame (using Gradio ImageEditor).
 - System monitors entry of humans into that region in real-time.
 - Intrusion triggers visual and textual alerts in the final output video.

 ### 🕵️ 4.
 Missing Person Recognition
+- YOLOv8 Face Detector (Medium to Nano): trained on ~40,000 face images.
 - Upload a **reference image** of the missing person.
 - The system uses **Face Detection (YOLOv8)** and **Face Recognition (FaceNet + Face Alignment)** to locate them in the video.
 - Displays a bold yellow **“MATCH FOUND!”** overlay and highlights the identified person.